KiruthikaParanthaman/Case-Study/README.md

-# Case-Study
+# Case-Studies
+#Cyclistic Bike Share Analysis:
-Cyclistic Bike Share Analysis case study is a part of Google Analytics Certificate Course Capstone Project.Analysis and Conclusion has been provided based on the analysis of 1 year data.
+case study is a part of Google Analytics Certificate Course Capstone Project.Analysis and Conclusion has been provided based on the analysis of 1 year data.
 The conclusions has been published as R Markdown file format.
 This can be viewed by clicking " Cyclistic-R-markdown.md"
             or